mlswg/mls-protocol/draft-ietf-mls-protocol.md

 current state using the Add message.
 This information is encrypted for the new member using HPKE.
 The recipient key pair for the HPKE encryption is the one included in the indicated ClientInitKey, corresponding to the indicated ciphersuite.
+The "add_key_nonce" field contains the key and nonce used to encrypt the corresponding Add message; if it is not encrypted, then this field MUST be set to the null optional value.

 ~~~~~
 struct {